 Lowers cortisol levels

 Cortisol is your body’s primary stress hormone.
 It is basically the body’s alarm system secreted by the adrenal glands.
 Cortisol plays an important role in how your brain interprets moods, motivation, and fears.
-Balanced levels of this hormone helps keep inflammation low, regulates blood pressure, controls your cycle of sleeping/waking up, and boosts your energy so you can handle the higher stress levels experienced during pregnancy in a better way.
+Balanced levels of this hormone help keep inflammation low, regulates blood pressure, controls your cycle of sleeping/waking up, and boosts your energy so you can handle the higher stress levels experienced during pregnancy in a better way.
 Probiotics work to lower this stress hormone in your body.

 Our bodies get energy from the food consumed and nutrients absorbed.
 Expectant mothers are eating for the health and wellbeing of two, and so it is even more important that all the vital nutrients are assimilated properly.
 If this does not happen, your energy levels will suffer.
 Probiotics aid in the complete absorption of nutrients.
 Some strains even produce vitamins K and B which are needed for energy production in the body.